fancyremarker/flux/doc/MQL.md

 Here's a sample MQL schema:

     {
-      "client.gravity.actions": [{
+      "client:gravity:action": [{
         "targets": ["['unique']", "[@eventName]", "[@day, @week, @month]"],
         "add": "@requestIP"
       }],
-      "client.gravity.actions.follow": [{
+      "client:gravity:action:follow": [{
         "targets": ["[followedId].followerIds"],
         "add": "followerId"
       }]
     }

-Given the event with namespace "client.gravity.actions.follow" and attributes `{'followedId': 'user:a', 'followerId': 'user:b'}`, both of the handlers in the schema above are triggered, since both "client.gravity.actions.follow" and "client.gravity.actions" are prefixes of the event namespace.
+Given the event with namespace "client:gravity:action:follow" and attributes `{'followedId': 'user:a', 'followerId': 'user:b'}`, both of the handlers in the schema above are triggered, since both "client:gravity:action:follow" and "client:gravity:action" are prefixes of the event namespace.
 When triggered, each handler expands its targets list into a list of key names, each of which represent sets of values, and adds the value of the `add` parameters to each of those sets.